Standards for Small and Medium Turbines

 SWCC offers certification per IEC 61400-12-1 (Power Performance) and IEC 61400-11 (Acoustic Performance).
 SWCC also grants time-limited “Conditional Temporary Certification” to small wind turbines that meet the requirements of the IEC 61400 series of Standards or the BWEA Standard.

 Working groups of Technical Committee-88 (TC-88) of the International Electrotechnical Commission (IEC), the recognized international body for standards development activities, develops the 61400 series international wind turbine standards.

-The BWEA Small Wind Turbine Performance and Safety Standard currently supports the Microgeneration Certification Scheme (MCS), through linkage to the small wind system product standard, MCS006.
+The RUK Small Wind Turbine Standard currently supports the Microgeneration Certification Scheme (MCS), through linkage to the small wind system product standard, MCS006.
 The MCS is an independent scheme that certifies microgeneration products and installers in accordance with consistent standards.
 It is designed to evaluate microgeneration products and installers against robust criteria providing greater protection for consumers.
 The BWEA standard is a technical standard for manufacturers of small wind turbines who wish to supply into the British marketplace.

 The JSWTA (Japanese) Standard was released in 2011.
 Certification to this Standard is required for the Japanese Feed in Tariff.
 As with the AWEA and BWEA Standards, the JSWTA Standard incorporates the IEC 61400 Standards with exceptions.